-When we have received all the information from you and your employer, we'll do our best to start paying your pension from the next available pay date.
-Your retirement grant will also be paid once your forms have been received and checked that they've been completed correctly.
+When we have all the information we need from you, we'll do our best to start paying your pension from the next available pay date.
+Your lump sum retirement grant will also be paid once your forms have been received and checked that they've been completed correctly.